 But first, a little info about Céline and Ségolène!

 Céline has been our designated crochet teacher for 3 years now!
-She gives beginner courses but also advanced ones and recently Tunisian crochet!
+She offers beginner courses as well as advanced ones and recently Tunisian crochet!

 Céline has been crocheting since childhood, introduced by her grandmother.
 For several years, she has continued training to offer us well-documented and fun courses!

-As for Ségolène, our pattern making and sewing teacher... she'll tell you herself 😂"The desire to start crochet came to me this summer, because of all those videos of tops or bags in crochet on social media.
+As for Ségolène, our patternmaking and sewing teacher... she’ll tell you herself 😂"The desire to start crochet came to me this summer, because of all those videos of tops or bags in crochet on social media.
 So I decided to jump in on a whim: I went to buy a hook and some yarn and tried on my own with tutorials.
-How can I say?
+How can I put it?
 It was terrible...
-I didn't understand anything, I didn't know if what I was doing was right, I didn't know where to start, in short, I quickly gave up.
+I didn’t understand anything, I didn’t know if what I was doing was right, I didn’t know where to start, in short, I quickly gave up.

 A few months later, I decided to give crochet a second chance but this time I wanted to do things right: I signed up for the "I discover crochet" course given by Céline.
-I rediscovered crochet: the right way to hold the hook, the correct motion, with someone helping us at the slightest difficulty or hesitation.
+I rediscovered crochet: the right way to hold your hook, the right movement, with someone who helps us at the slightest difficulty or hesitation.
 And there you go, that's how my new passion was born!

-My first project: Among the projects doable during the initiation, I chose the headband.
+My first project: Among the projects achievable during the initiation, I chose the headband.
 It allows you to practice the first basic stitch you learn: single crochet.
-It's not too big a project, which allows for quick satisfaction once finished (and it was perfect timing with the cold coming).
+It's not too big a project, which means you quickly get that satisfaction once finished (and on top of that, it came just in time with the cold arriving).

-Now when you see Ségolène and Céline together, it's guaranteed crochet chat about their projects!
+Now when you see Ségolène and Céline together, it's guaranteed crochet chat around their projects!

 Let's discover their latest creations!